IdentityServer/Documentation/docsv2/configuration/scopesAndClaims.md

     * Specifies whether the user can de-select the scope on the consent screen.
 Defaults to `false`.
 *  `ScopeSecrets` (added in v2.2)
     * Adds secret to scope (for the introspection endpoint) - see also [here](secrets.html).
+*  `AllowUnrestrictedIntrospection` (adden in v2.3)
+    * Allows this scope to see all other scopes in the access token when using the introspection endpoint
 * `Emphasize`
     * Specifies whether the consent screen will emphasize this scope.
 Use this setting for sensitive or important scopes.
 Defaults to `false`.
 * `Type`